 - Help you understand your thoughts, feelings, and beliefs based on past experiences

-Your therapist will guide you.
+Your psychologist will guide you.
 Together, you’ll examine the unresolved conflicts and major events throughout your life.

 Then, you will understand your emotional response to these conflicts.
 This can help you explore these situations with a new perspective.

-Psychodynamic therapy assumes a person’s chronic problems remain in the unconscious mind.
+Psychodynamic treatment assumes a person’s chronic problems remain in the unconscious mind.
 For you to experience catharsis, you need to bring these conflicts into the light.

 Only then can you experience self-awareness.